 For the majority of scenarios, I would suggest 301 redirecting your expired content to another page.
 This is the smartest option for Search engine optimization and may also be customized to improve the user experience through messages.
-For example, if a item page had garnered outside hyperlinks, you're in a position to retain majority of the hyperlink equity out of these links via a 301 redirect (whereas with a 404, that connection equity is missing ).
-Do you would like to lose the hyperlink equity which you'd worked so hard to obtain?
+For example, if an item page had garnered outside hyperlinks, you're in a position to retain the majority of the hyperlink equity out of these links via a 301 redirect (whereas with a 404, that connection equity is missing ).
+Would you like to lose the hyperlink equity which you'd worked so hard to obtain?
 In addition, it demonstrates to search engines that your website is well-maintained and up-to-date or"fresh".

 Where should you 301 divert these pages?

 Consider what would result in the best user experience.
 You want to divert these pages to the relevant page.
 A suggestion would be to have a look at the breadcrumbs and divert the page based on the internal navigation of the website.
 For example, the item page can be redirected to the most relevant sub-category page.
-You would like to be careful that you're redirecting the page to another page that's very likely to keep on the website in the foreseeable future, otherwise you run the potential danger of having to deal with this issue again (let alone that using a 301 redirect lead to another 301 redirect to another 301 redirect isn't considered good Search engine optimization practice).
+You would like to be careful that you're redirecting the page to another page that's very likely to keep on the website in the foreseeable future, otherwise, you run the potential danger of having to deal with this issue again (let alone using a 301 redirect lead to another 301 redirects to another 301 redirects isn't considered good Search engine optimization practice).
 A safe bet would be to divert these pages to the important category page, as these are pages on the website which are least likely to change.

 You can customize and improve the consumer experience by implementing a dynamically-generated message via cookies throughout a 301 redirect.
 This would result in users who've landed on expired products getting a message letting them know that the original product they had been seeking is no longer offered.
 This enhances the consumer experience because it informs users on why they're being redirected.